 Studies have proven that solar panels can last anywhere between 25 up to 30 years or even more.
 Though, this doesn’t imply that the solar panels on your rooftop will stop generating electricity after a couple of decades.
 It just indicates that the energy production of the panels will decrease by what their manufacturers consider optimal to meet the average American family’s energy needs.

-Whether you’re looking to install a solar panel system, or in need of a repair, request a quote to get a competitive price click here.
+Whether you're looking to install a solar panel system, or in need of diagnosing your solar issue, request a quote to get a competitive price click here.
 If you’re local to San Diego, Riverside, Los Angeles, San Bernardino, or Orange County, we can make sure that you get a quality solar panel install at a cost that you can afford.
 We can also provide a competitive wholesale solar panel install price outside of our local area.
 Contact us for high quality, low-cost solar panel installation to solar repair.

-Call Forme Solar Inc, your San Diego, Riverside, Los Angeles, San Bernardino, and Orange County solar panel specialists, now at (714) 694-2262, to make an appointment with our friendly and knowledgeable staff.
+Call Forme Solar, your San Diego, Riverside, Los Angeles, San Bernardino, and Orange County solar panel specialists, now at (714) 694-2262, to make an appointment with our friendly and knowledgeable staff.